Kallmann syndrome: Cause

-The underlying cause is the defective migration of gonadotropin-releasing hormone expressing neurons (GNRH neurons) from the olfactory placode to the hypothalamus, leading to congenital GNRH deficiency.
-This leads to olfactory problems such as anosmia, optic defects like color blindness, and hypothalamic deficiencies associated with low levels of LH, affecting the sex hormone testosterone in males or estrogen and progesterone in females.
+The underlying cause is the defective migration of gonadotropin-releasing hormone (GnRH) expressing neurons (GnRH neurons) from the olfactory placode to the hypothalamus, leading to congenital GnRH deficiency.
+This leads to olfactory problems such as anosmia, optic defects like color blindness, and hypothalamic deficiencies associated with low levels of luteinising hormone (LH), affecting the sex hormone testosterone in males or oestrogen (Note: see English spelling differences) and progesterone in females.
 Diagnosis normally occurs during teenage years when puberty fails to start.

 Kallmann syndrome is caused by mutations in several genes involved in the development of the hypothalamus and olfactory bulbs, including KAL1, FGFR1, FGF8, PROKR2, and PROK2.
 These mutations disrupt the migration of GnRH-producing neurons from the olfactory placode to the hypothalamus during embryonic development.

 Epidemiology

 The condition is more commonly diagnosed in males than in females.
 A 2011 study of the Finnish population produced an estimated incidence of 1 in 48,000 people overall, with 1 in 30,000 for males and 1 in 125,000 for females.

 The epidemiology of Kallmann syndrome is not well understood.
-Individual studies include a 1986 report reviewing medical records in the Sardinian army which found a prevalence of 1 in 86,000 men and a 2011 report from Finland which found a prevalence of 1:30,000 for males and 1:125,000 for females.
+Individual studies include a 1986 report reviewing medical records in the Sardinian army which found a prevalence of 1 in 86,000 men.

 Kallmann syndrome occurs about four times more often in males than females, but is only 2.5 times more common among males in familial cases.